MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 ## Run multiple configurations as a single job

-A resource estimation job consist of two types of job parameters: [input parameters](xref:microsoft.quantum.overview.resources-estimator#input-parameters), that is qubit model, QEC schemes, and error budget; and operation arguments, that is arguments that can be passed to the QIR program.
-The Azure Quantum Resource Estimator allows you to submit jobs with multiple configuration of job parameters, or *items*, as a single job to avoid rerunning multiple jobs on the same input program.
+A resource estimation job consist of two types of job parameters: [target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters), that is qubit model, QEC schemes, and error budget; and, optionally, operation arguments, that is arguments that can be passed to the QIR program.
+The Azure Quantum Resource Estimator allows you to submit jobs with multiple configuration of job parameters, or multiple *items*, as a single job to avoid rerunning multiple jobs on the same quantum program.

-One item consists of job parameters.
+One item consists of one configuration of job parameters, that is one configuration of target parameters and operation arguments.
 Several items are represented as an array of job parameters.

+Some scenarios where you may want to submit multiple items as a single job:

 - Submit multiple target parameters with *same* operation arguments in all items.
 - Submit multiple target parameters with *different* operation arguments in all items.
 - Easily compare multiple results in a tabular format.
 - Easily compare multiple results in a chart.

-For example, consider the following Q# operation that creates multiplier with a `bitwidth` parameter.
+For example, consider the following Q# operation that creates multiplier with a `bitwidth` parameter that can be passed to the operation.
 The operation have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.

 ```python
 %%qsharp